Categorical Quantum Mechanics: 2021-2022

 - Manipulate quantum algorithms in the ZX-calculus.

-- Explore graphical theories using the Globular software tool.
+- Explore graphical theories using the software tool homotopy.io.

 - Be ready to tackle current research topics studied by the quantum group.

 An ideal foundation for this course is given by the Michaelmas term course Categories, Proofs and Processes.
-The Hilary term course Quantum Computer Science can be taken at the same time as this course, and will cover some of the same ideas in a less mathematical way.
+The Michaelmas term course Quantum Computer Science also covers some of the same ideas as this course, in a less mathematical way.

 The necessary background for this course is basic topics from category theory and linear algebra, including categories, functors, natural transformations, vector spaces, Hilbert spaces and the tensor product.
 Chapter zero in the lecture notes briefly covers this background material.

-Students wishing to do their dissertation with the Quantum Group are expected to sit this course, as well as the two mentioned above.
+Students wishing to do their dissertation with the Quantum Group are generally expected to take this course, as well as the two mentioned above.